Your Genesys Blog Subscription has been confirmed!

 Subscribe to our free newsletter and get blog updates in your inbox

 Don't Show This Again.

-Technology companies work hard to create great out-of-the-box solutions that often include the ability for customization.
-But the 80/20 rule still applies here; some organizations want to be able to jump in and create and design more functionality.
-Composable customer experience (CX) technologies give those organizations the additional collaboration, fluidity and innovation they seek.
+Technology companies work hard to create great out-of-the-box solutions that often include the ability for customisation.
+But the 80/20 rule still applies here; some organisations want to be able to jump in and create and design more functionality.
+Composable customer experience (CX) technologies give those organisations the additional collaboration, fluidity and innovation they seek.

 “It’s really about: How do businesses become more agile?” added Nichols.

 OVO Energy uses this co-creation mindset to become a more composable business.
 “At OVO, we joke that we’re a technology company that happens to sell energy,” said Richard Tucker.

 The energy company is working to embed Agile principles used in technology and product development into its customer service operations.
 This allows contact centre teams to react quickly as the market and customer expectations change.